LavaSlider/DSSparseArray/DSMutableSparseArray.md

 **Conforms to:** [NSObject] [NSObject Protocol], [NSCopying] [NSCopying Protocol], [NSMutableCopying] [NSMutableCopying Protocol], [NSSecureCoding] [NSSecureCoding Protocol]

 ## Overview
 The DSMutableSparseArray class declares the programmatic interface to objects that manage a modifiable sparse array of objects.
-This class adds insertion and deletion operations to the basic array-handling behavior inherited from [DSSparseArray][].
+This class adds insertion and deletion operations to the basic sparse array-handling behavior inherited from [DSSparseArray][].

 ## Tasks
 ### Creating and Initializing a Mutable Sparse Array